daveho/RandomStuff/Episode0a/README.md

 project for the circuit.
 There is a [PDF of the schematic](SunBladeNVRAMTest/SunBladeNVRAMTest.pdf) as well.

-There are two Arduino sketches (just load the one you want to use into the Arduino Nano.)
+There are several Arduino sketches (just load the one you want to use into the Arduino Nano.)

 Before you can use the Arduino sketches, you need to "install" the